-During a recent geography lesson, Perkins teacher Rachel Antonino instructed her students over a video conferencing app to put one of their hands out in front of them while using the other to trace a finger.
+During a recent geography lesson, Perkins teacher Rachel Antonino instructed her students over Zoom to put one of their hands out in front of them while using the other to trace a finger.

 “If your hand is Egypt,” she said, “then your finger is the Nile River.”